7 of the best places to get a takeaway burger in Norwich

 Order at thetipsyvegan.co.uk

-Plant-based bar and restaurant The Tipsy Vegan, in St Benedicts Street, is offering takeaways for collection with a range of tapas dishes, burgers and desserts.
+Plant-based bar and restaurant The Tipsy Vegan, in St Benedicts Street, is offering takeaways for collection or delivery with a range of tapas dishes, burgers and desserts.

 Order at jivekitchen.co.uk/homekits